J&J Medical Connect

 -1.3

-Abbreviations: ANCOVA, analysis of covariance; CMH, Cochran-Mantel-Haenszel; LS, least square; MMRM, mixed-effect model repeated measures; NRS, numeric rating scale; PsO, psoriasis; PSSI, Psoriasis Scalp Severity Index; SSA, scalp surface area; ss-IGA, scalp-specific Investigator’s Global Assessment.
+Abbreviations: ANCOVA, analysis of covariance; CMH, Cochran-Mantel-Haenszel; LS, least square; MMRM, mixed-effect model repeated measures; NRS, numeric rating scale; PBO, placebo; PsO, psoriasis; PSSI, Psoriasis Scalp Severity Index; SSA, scalp surface area; ss-IGA, scalp-specific Investigator’s Global Assessment.

 a